 The physical yoga asanas are super effective at building strength gently and evenly throughout the body.

 But, there's value in stressing your body in different ways.
 Weight training isn't just mindless brute strength, it's another modality - the other side of the same coin.

 Just to clarify, I am talking about physiological stressors, not about your daily worries.
 Weight training has been linked with a host of benefits to wellbeing.
-We’ve also seen beneficial physiological responses through exposure to heat and toxic plant compounds.

 The world used to be a stressful place for our ancestors, and while we may not be ready to run from a sabertooth tiger or brave freezing rivers - our bodies are.
 Well insofar as to have metabolic pathways capable of responding to those situations.